AI & Automation

 • Excels in long documents and analysis

-• Explicitly ask for structure and formatting
+• Ask explicitly for structure and formatting

-• Good at real-time information
+• Good with real-time information

 • Effective for data analysis prompts